DevL/potency/output/md/Character Options/Traits.md

 _Requires exertion 3 or crafting 4._
 You are used to wearing and adjusting shields to fit your needs.
 When using a shield, apply the negative conditions from shields that is one grade lighter than the one you are using.
 Using light shields impose no negative conditions.

 > Laurelle af Marg is a superb warrior, highly skilled in using a shield without it encumbering her.
-When raising her medium shield blazoned with the arms of the barony of Brechten, it is as if she was using a small targe.
+When raising her heater shield emblazoned with the arms of the barony of Brechten, it is as if she was using a small targe.
 No more does it hinder her.

 ## Small Stature
 _Free trait.
 Can only be taken during the first step of character creation._